Close Modal×

 Learn More - Our ProgramEnroll Now

-According to Statista, the United States is home to a massive mortgage market, valued at $11.9 trillion in 2021.
+According to Federal Reserve Bank of New York, the United States is home to a massive mortgage market, valued at $12.94 trillion in 2025.

 This financial sector is divided into two separate markets.
 These are known as the primary mortgage and the secondary mortgage markets.